Showing top 0 results 0 results found

 - connect customers to human agents.

-Customers' conversations with AI chatbots are driven by predefined conditions, events, or triggers that are centered on the customer journey.
+Customer conversations with AI chatbots are driven by predefined conditions, events, or triggers centered on the customer journey.
 The AI uses natural language processing to understand customer intent and provide dynamic responses that go well beyond a basic script.

 Picture this: you bought a pair of jeans from an online clothing store but you want to return them.
 You're not sure how to start the return process, so you open the site's chat widget to get help.

 The bot immediately presents several options, including one to return your items.
-You tap "start a return," and the ecommerce chatbot walks you through the whole process.
-No wait times.
-No digging through FAQ pages.
+You tap "start a return," and the ecommerce chatbot walks you through the whole process, end to end, without sending you to a separate FAQ page.

-This is just one of the many ways an AI chatbot for ecommerce handles customer support without human intervention.
+This is one of many ways an AI chatbot for ecommerce handles customer support without human intervention.

 How to use an ecommerce chatbot